 - 1. Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance as defined by law or by board policy (Law enforcement will be contacted) - 2.
 Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type Weapon (Law enforcement will be contacted) - 3.
 Setting a fire or attempting to set a fire (Law enforcement will be contacted) - 4.
 Assault and battery of a school employee (Law enforcement will be contacted) - 5.
-Sexual assault (Law enforcement will be contacted) - 6.
-Possession of any knife, brass knuckles or other object that violates state law

-- 7. Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search or comply with an oral command and battery - 8.
-Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant
+Sexual assault (Law enforcement will be contacted) 6.
+Possession of any knife, brass knuckles or other - object that violates state law - (Law enforcement will be contacted) 7.
+Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search - or comply with an oral command and battery 8.
+Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant district office personnel.
+4. The administrator will follow due process pro-5.
+The principal will contact law enforcement au-

 - 1. The administrator will confer with the appropriate personnel and record for the record pertinent facts. - 2.
-The student will be removed immediately from school and the parent/guardian will be notified. - 3.
-The administrator will confer with parents and district office personnel. - 4.
-The administrator will follow due process procedures. - 5.
-The principal will contact law enforcement authorities.
+The student will be removed immediately from school and the parent/guardian will be

+3. The administrator will confer with parents and

-The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary action
+The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary

 - The principal's supervisor must be notified of the student's first offense. - Recommended expulsion.
-Students recommended for expulsion will receive 10 days out-of-school suspension. - Possession of any firearm, explosive or similar device - Recommended expulsion for one calendar year, beginning at the date of expulsion. - Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance - For first offense, the parent/guardian must contract with the Lancaster County Commission on Alcohol and Drug Abuse.
+Students recommended for expulsion will receive 10 days out-of-school suspension.

+Possession of any firearm, explosive or similar

+Recommended expulsion for one calendar year, beginning at the date of expulsion.

+Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance - For first offense, the parent/guardian must contract with the Lancaster County Commission on Alcohol and Drug Abuse.